Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Quantized CSI Feedback

+Generally speaking, the aim of our analysis is to provide sufficient conditions on the CSI quantization accuracy to ensure that ${\mathcal I }({{\bf{x}}_i};{{\bf{y}}_i})$ grows with $d \log P$ (see Section \ref{sec:rateanal}); ${\bf G}_i$ and ${{\bf{y}}'_i}$ are merely intermediate variables used to establish information-theoretic inequalities.
+In a practical system, we expect the equalizer ${\bf G}_i$ to be computed through classical channel estimation and equalization techniques -- we omit these details here.\\

-and let $L_i= {\rm tr}\left( {\rm E}_{\bf x}({\bf e}_i{\bf e}_i^{\rm H}) \right)$ denote its power.
-We now establish in Theorem~\ref{thm_boundedleakage} and Corollary~\ref{corl1} the growth rate of the number of feedback bits with the SNR which guarantees that $L_i$ remains bounded by a constant regardless of $P$ when $P\rightarrow \infty$.
-In section~\ref{sec:rateanal}, we will show that it also guarantees that the total multiplexing gain of the channel is achieved by the proposed scheme.\\
+In the remainder of this section, we will focus on establishing bounds on the interference power $L_i= {\rm tr}\left( {\rm E}_{\bf x}({\bf e}_i{\bf e}_i^{\rm H}) \right)$; these results will be instrumental in proving our DoF result in Section~\ref{sec:rateanal}.
+We first establish in Lemma~\ref{thm_boundedleakage} and Corollary~\ref{corl1} the growth rate of the number of feedback bits with the SNR which guarantees that $L_i$ remains bounded by a constant regardless of $P$ when $P\rightarrow \infty$.